minhhoangbui/minhhoangbui.github.io/_posts/2018-6-1-sagemaker-tut.md

 Docker uses a simple file named *Dockerfile* to specify how an image is created.
 Docker can be store locally as well as in remote repositories like ECS.

-In SageMaker, we need a specific outline to construct Docker image to be invoked succesfully.
+In SageMaker, we need a specific outline to construct Docker image to be invoked successfully.
 I will focus only on the training process, the hosting is not really interesting in the production since we have to deploy in our own way.

 ## 2. How Amazon SageMaker handles your Docker container